jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Violent
 While attacking a supporting character, this character strikes with double its ATK.

+---

+Q: If I get Violent multiple times, does it stack?
+For example, if my character has 4 ATK and I have Violent twice, do I have 8 or 16 ATK?

+A: See similar question for Fearless.

 # Vitality Counter
 A vitality counter is essentially the opposite of a wound counter.
 It gives a character +1 Health and remains on the character while the character is stunned.
 However, if a character has both a wound counter and vitality counter, they cancel out – remove one of each until the character only has one type.